profexorgeek/frixl/README.md

 - Camera: extends Positionable to provide a camera that can have position, velocity and acceleration
 - Sprite: base game entity that extends positionable to represent a drawable object.
 - Texture Coordinates: Sprites can be mapped to a portion of a spritesheet by specifying the texture coordinates for the sprite
-- IRenderer: Rendering interface to render Sprites.
+- IRenderer: Rendering interface to render Sprites and provide a buffer for loaded textures.
 Allows game engine to accept custom renderer implementations.
 - DefaultRenderer: 2D Canvas rendering implementation that can recursively render infinitely nested Sprites.
-- TextureBuffer: Shared buffer for loading and unloading game textures
+- Input: Enums for easy translation of human-readable names into character codes and methods to check input states in the game loop.

 ## Next Up
 - Views should have an unload method that is called before moving to another view
 - Sprites should support animation
 - Views should track non-sprites: array should be Positionable instead of Sprite?
 - Simple collision implementation
-- Implement input (mouse and keyboard) listening
 - Implement audio